 Table 3 shows statistics on the computational performance of the different relaxation methods.
 The first row presents the total computational times, on average over all instances.
 The fastest method by far is the flow relaxation.
 It is worth noting that both the flow and the knapsack relaxations are faster than CPLEX to compute the LP relaxation bound.
 Although the times are significant for the facility location relaxation, they are still reasonable (about four times slower than the LP relaxation computed by CPLEX).
-The results show, however, a very significant computational effort for the forward-backward and single-node flow relaxations, as they are both one order of magnitude slower than the facility location relaxation.
+The results show, however, a very significant computational effort for the forward-backward and single-node flow relaxation.
 The second row shows the number of master problem iterations for the different relaxations.
 The third and fourth rows present the fractions of the times dedicated to the solution of the Lagrangian subproblems and to the master problems, respectively.
-The table shows that a large proportion of the time is devoted to the solution of the master problems for all relaxations, except for the multicommodity single-node flow relaxation for which most of the time (65%) is spent in solving the Lagrangian subproblems.
+The table shows that a large proportion of the time is devoted to the solution of the master problems for all relaxations, except for the multicommodity single-node flow relaxation for which most of the time (65%) is spent in solving the